 The Menninger treatment team strives to understand and treat each individual as a whole person medically, psychologically, socially and spiritually.
 These multiple perspectives aid the evaluation of each person’s health, behavior and situations at work and home, as well as help with treatment planning.

-Compass Team Members
+Compass Team Responsibilities and Leaders

 This team performs the following functions: